 Traction control is a system that has been designed to keep you safe on the roads.
-The system controls the amount of power that is sent to the driving wheels of the car, therefore allowing them to keep traction.
+The system controls the amount of power that is sent to the driving wheels of the car, therefore allowing them to maintain traction.
 Many drivers turn off their traction control when racing, but a lot of drivers are not sure why they should.

+Turning off traction control when racing gives you more control over your car’s behavior.
 Traction control is designed to keep you safe on the roads.
 However, when it comes to being as fast as possible around a track, it is a hindrance to your performance, and limits how quickly you can accelerate.

 What Is Traction Control?